RakhithJK/libarchive-libarchive-wiki/Filenames.md

 Note that it is possible for both filenames to be set to different values:  Pax, Zip, ISO9660, and other formats can and will store multiple filenames on the same entry.
 Also note that no character set conversion is done at the point where the archive is being read.
 (Exception:  formats that store other Unicode encodings will be converted to UTF-8.)

 TODO:  Generally, archive specifications require that the UTF-8 filename be used in preference to the raw filename when both are set.
 That suggests that we *not* record the raw filename when reading the archive if both are present.

+TODO:  This puts a big burden on client software.
+In particular, UTF-8 client software may be faced with raw POSIX-convention filenames that it can do nothing with.

 ## Writing archives